CMC Announces Addition to its Technical Team to Su... | INN

 CMC Announces Addition to its Technical Team to Support its 2021 Drilling Program

-CMC Metals Ltd. is pleased to announce the addition Micon International Limited as a technical advisory group with its 2021 drilling program at its flagship Silver Hart Project in Yukon.
+TheNewswire – April 22, 2021 – CMC Metals Ltd. is pleased to announce the addition Micon International Limited as a technical advisory group with its 2021 drilling program at its flagship Silver Hart Project in Yukon.
+In Phase I of the proposed work program, Micon will work with CMC’s geological and geophysical consultants to conduct a range of activities with the deliverable including: – Providing a drill …

 In Phase I of the proposed work program, Micon will work with CMC’s geological and geophysical consultants to conduct a range of activities with the deliverable including: